-General Learning Expectation: Students use oral language to collaborate effectively with others, to speak and listen for a variety of purposes, and to consider historical and cultural context (e.g., gain insight into others' perspectives, consider tone and structure).
+General Learning Expectation: Students use oral language to collaborate effectively in a variety of situations, to express themselves with confidence, and to listen critically (e.g., incorporate new perspectives, critique texts).

 Prescribed Learning Outcomes Suggested Achievement Indicators It is expected that students will: The following suggested indicators may be used to assess student achievement for each corresponding Prescribed Learning Outcome.
-By the end of Grade 10, students who have fully met the Prescribed Learning Outcome are able to: A1 interact and collaborate in pairs and groups to - support and extend the learning of self and others - explore experiences, ideas, and information - gain insight into others' perspectives - respond to and analyse a variety of texts - create a variety of texts collaborate with members of a group (e.g., listen and speak respectfully, ask questions, take turns, cooperate, disagree courteously) to achieve a common purpose (e.g., organize information from web search, discuss cultural influences) share and support group roles and responsibilities to achieve purpose and goals (e.g., analyse tasks, generate a plan, designate roles) adjust group roles and responsibilities if necessary to achieve purpose and goals (e.g., solve problems, redistribute tasks, refine approach) express opinions and ideas and encourage the opinions and ideas of others (e.g., invite participation, acknowledge other perspectives, build on the ideas of others) demonstrate active nonverbal participation in group activities (e.g., physical proximity to group, eye contact, facial expression)
+By the end of Grade 11, students who have fully met the Prescribed Learning Outcome are able to: A1 interact and collaborate in pairs and groups to support and extend the learning of self and others explore experiences, ideas, and information incorporate new perspectives into own thinking respond to and critique a variety of texts create a variety of texts collaborate with members of a group (e.g., listen and speak respectfully, ask questions, take turns, cooperate, disagree courteously) to achieve a common purpose (e.g., create a visual representation, debate a social issue) collaboratively determine and adjust group roles and responsibilities to achieve purpose and goals (e.g., solve problems, redistribute tasks, refine approach) express opinions and ideas, and encourage the opinions and ideas of others (e.g., encourage participation, acknowledge other perspectives, elicit additional perspectives, build on the ideas of others) demonstrate active nonverbal participation in group activities (e.g., physical proximity to group, eye contact, facial expression)